Jefiozie/nx-jefiozie/articles/angular-builders.md

 # History

 Back in the day, before Angular CLI version 8 the supported method to `customize` the Angular CLI was `ng eject`.
 When using this command we would say against the Angular CLI that we as developers would handle the configuration.
-Maybe you didn't know but under the hood of the Angular CLI is using w`Webpack.
+Maybe you didn't know but under the hood of the Angular CLI is using Webpack.
 So when we did run the command the Angular CLI would `eject` the Webpack configuration to a file that we can change.
 Of course, this works, but you needed to know how and what to exactly change for your needs and the Webpack can be (in my opinion) a bit overwhelming when you look at it.

 # The Angular CLI today